• Home

 Inside: The complete guide to a land-based visit to the Galapagos Islands on a budget.
 Where to stay and how to travel between islands.

-It had long been a dream of mine to visit the Galapagos Islands, but the logistics just never worked out on previous Round-the -World trips (and believe me, I tried everything!)
+It has long been a dream of mine to visit the Galapagos Islands.
+But the logistics just never panned out on previous Round-the -World trips (and believe me, I tried everything!)

-So while planning this summer’s 30-day trip around Central America, I couldn’t resist a slight detour farther south to finally check the Galapagos Islands off my Bucket List!
+So while planning this summer’s 30-day trip around Central America, I couldn’t resist a slight detour farther south.
+This is the year I will finally check the Galapagos Islands off my Bucket List!

-We quickly discovered that the luxurious Galapagos cruises (the most common way to visit the islands) were well out of our month-long travel budget.
-They also seemed a bit too regimented for our relaxed travel style.
+We quickly discover that the luxurious Galapagos cruises (the most common way to visit the islands) are well out of our month-long travel budget.
+They also seem a bit too regimented for our relaxed travel style.

 Can you stay on the Galapagos Islands?

 That was the big question.
-Without the benefit of a cruise ship, would we be able to explore more than just the main island of Santa Cruz?
+Without the benefit of a cruise ship, can we explore more than just the main island of Santa Cruz?

-With only a week to explore, we decided to focus on just three islands for our land-based Galapagos trip.
+But with only a week to explore, we decide to focus on just three islands for our land-based Galapagos trip.

 Two nights on the main island of Santa Cruz, two on the largest island of Isabella, and finally 3 nights on the island of San Cristobal.